You can put unproductive people into great systems, but you can't make them work the systems.

 Once you and the team leaders in your business are pretty good at the prior steps (encouragement, sharing, and so on), it might be a good time to look into company-wide rules to help.
 Realize that the rules are there to help, however, not to enforce.

 Cull the best ideas from reports, or from your own research, and implement one new policy at a time.
-Choose positive policies, which enable, encourage, and reward good behavior, rather than negative policies which focus on finding and punishing bad behavior.
+Choose positive policies, which enable, encourage, and reward good behaviour, rather than negative policies which focus on finding and punishing bad behaviour.